 When you enrolled in this class, you were given an account on the network of computers in the Computer Science Department of Hunter College.
 This account entitles you to use the computers in the lab, either by being physically in the lab or by connecting to them remotely from outside of the lab, in the comfort of your home for example.
-The computers that you can use run an operating system known as Ubuntu Linux.
-"Ubuntu" is
+These computers are run by an operating system known as Ubuntu Linux.
+The word "Ubuntu" is

 "an ancient African word meaning 'humanity to others'.
 It also means 'I am what I am because of who we all are'.
 The Ubuntu operating system brings the spirit of Ubuntu to the world of computers."
-1

 The Ubuntu Linux operating system is an example of a free and open source operating system.
-The objective of this assignment is to get you to understand what "free and open source" actually means and what larger implications it has.
-By successfully completing this exercise you will be able to explain to others the differences between free and open source software such as Ubuntu, and proprietary and closed software such as Microsoft Office®.
+Ubuntu is a descendant of the original UNIX operating system, which also started out as an open source operating system.
+The objective of this assignment is to get you to understand the meaning of the tem "free and open source" and what larger implications it has.
+By successfully completing this exercise you will be able to explain to others the differences between free and open source software such as Ubuntu, and proprietary and closed software such as Microsoft Office (R).
 You will also learn how one can be a part of a community that collaborates to develop and maintain such free and open source software.